-Click here for a list of those jewels by country and city
+Click here for a list of the countries, towns and cities depicted by Swarovski crystals

 Rubies and emeralds indicate spiritual centres such as Jerusalem and Mecca.
 Thousands of turquoise-coloured pieces, each the size of a grain of rice, depict the great lakes and rivers of the world such as the Nile, Amazon, Yangtze, Mississippi and Ganges.